-Fried Potatoes are so mouthwatering.
-No one could make Fried Potatoes as well as my mom or grandma.
+Everyone loves my Fried Potatoes!
+They are so mouthwatering and lip smacking good.
+No one could make Fried Potatoes as well as my Mom or Grandma.
 I think it was because they used cast iron skillets and lard.
 Their fried potatoes were just fabulous.
 Mom always just sliced her potatoes and added salt and pepper.
 Grandma cooked hers on an old wood stove.
 Maybe having a little of the wood-smoke flavor made them taste so wonderful.

-In this batch I’ve added yellow bell pepper, sometimes I add sliced leeks.
+In this batch I’ve added yellow bell pepper but any color will work.
+Sometimes I add sliced leeks.
 It all depends on what I have on hand and what flavors I’m in the mood to eat on a particular day!
 No matter what seasonings you decide to use, these potatoes come out wonderfully every time!

 Fried Potatoes is a recipe I whip up for breakfast frequently.

-Based on my mom’s recipe, Fried Potatoes is one of our favorite comfort foods.
+Based on my Mom and Grandma’s recipe, Fried Potatoes is one of our favorite comfort foods.

 The wonderful thing about this recipe is you don’t have to be locked into certain seasonings or veggies each time.
 Sometimes I use bell pepper, sometimes I leave it off.
 I change out the seasonings depending on my mood and add what I like!

 Here’s what I did.

 Heat a large skillet to medium heat.
 Add a stick of butter and melt.
 Add potatoes.

 Add diced green bell pepper and red onions.